ypislon/dss-review-mining/README.md

+# Web crawler and analysis tools for healthcare reviews in the Netherlands
+___

-# Data mining, processing and analysis for doctors in and around Amsterdam, regarding headache and migraine patients.
+Data mining, processing and analysis for doctors and their reviews in and around Amsterdam, with the focus on headache and migraine patients.
+___

 This repository was created as part of the "Digital Society School" programme at the University of Applied Sciences Amsterdam.